Pete's Walks - Four Hills Walk (part 1)

 Path through corn fields between Coombe Hill and Beacon Hill

-At the bottom of the slope I passed a few cottages in the hamlet of Coombe and crossed a minor road.
-I then followed a long path through cornfields, with Beacon Hill ahead and to my left.
-The path then followed a short drive to reach Ellesborough, opposite the church.
+At the bottom of the slope I passed a few cottages in the hamlet of Coombe and crossed a minor road I went a few yards right and then followed a long path through cornfields, with Beacon Hill ahead and to my left.
+The path then followed a short track or drive right to reach Ellesborough, opposite the church.
 A few yards to my left, I took a path heading through a meadow back towards Beacon Hill.

 Ellesborough church